Top 10 Tips for Cleaning Data in Google Sheets

 - In the status window, click "OK".

-9. Remove extra spaces
+9. Remove Extra Spaces

 When you copy and paste data, sometimes extra spaces are accidentally pasted.
 Extra spaces can cause problems when searching for data strings.
-Remove extra leading spaces, trailing spaces, or excessive spaces from your data in Sheets.
+Remove extra leading spaces, trailing spaces or excessive spaces from your data in Sheets.

-How to remove spaces
+How to Remove Spaces

 - In Sheets, open a spreadsheet.